gdennie/nomicon/src/dropck.md

 let tuple = (vec![], vec![]);
 ```

-The left vector is dropped first.
+The left vector is dropped first since it is encountered first in the definition.
 But does it mean the right one strictly
 outlives it in the eyes of the borrow checker?
 The answer to this question is
 _no_.
-The borrow checker could track fields of tuples separately, but it would
+Indeed, the borrow checker could track fields of tuples separately, but it would
 still be unable to decide what outlives what in case of vector elements, which
 are dropped manually via pure-library code the borrow checker doesn't
 understand.

 So why do we care?
 We care because if the type system isn't careful, it could
-accidentally make dangling pointers.
+accidentally create dangling pointers.
 Consider the following simple program:

 ```rust
 struct Inspector<'a>(&'a u8);